-Fig. 21-Seating Connecting Block on Index Strip
+Fig. 22-Seating Connecting Block on Index Strip

-Fig. 22-▶Marked Designation Strips on Wiring Block●
+Fig. 23-Marked Designation Strips on Wiring Block

-Fig. 23-Inserting Cross-Connect Wire
+Fig. 24-Inserting Cross-Connect Wire

-Fig. 24-Terminating Cross-Connect Wire
+Fig. 25-Terminating Cross-Connect Wire

-may be reterminated as often as necessary as long as a new bite is taken at the connector each time it is reterminated.

-- 3.23 To remove a cross-connect wire, use long-nose pliers to grip the wire where it enters the connecting block (Fig. 25) and pull straight out.
-Remove any fragments of insulation remaining on the clip or its cavity •using a KS-6320 orange stick. - 3.24 To reterminate a wire which has been removed for rearrangement or testing, cut off the old contact area, pull ♦a small amount of slack and repeat 3.19 and 3.20 using long-nose pliers to place wire in connecting block. ♦ - 3.25 D station wire (22 gauge) is treated as station cable and fanned into the index strip.
-Where D station wire is used, it should be kept to a minimum. - 3.26 Never terminate drop or block wiring on 88-type wiring blocks; always terminate on
+- 3.22 Use only 24-gauge F cross-connect wire on the top of the connecting blocks.
+The wire may be reterminated as often as necessary as long as a new bite is taken at the connector each time it is reterminated. - 3.23 To remove a cross-connect wire, use long-nose pliers to grip the wire where it enters the connecting block (Fig. 26) and pull straight out.
+Remove any fragments of insulation remaining on the clip or its cavity using a KS-6320 orange stick. - 3.24 To reterminate a wire which has been removed for rearrangement or testing, cut off the old contact area, pull a small amount of slack and repeat paragraphs 3.19 and 3.20 using long-nose pliers to place wire in connecting block. - 3.25 D station wire (22 gauge) is treated as station cable and fanned into the index strip.
+Where D station wire is used, it should be kept to a minimum. - 3.26 Never terminate drop or block wiring on 88-type wiring blocks; always terminate on protectors or other blocks, and cross-connect using 24-gauge wire to 88-type hardware.

-- protectors or other blocks, and cross-connect using 24-gauge wire to 88-type hardware. - 3.27 More than five multiples of a given feature can be provided, when required, using one of the following methods: - (a) Use a KS-19252,L2 (PCP) bridging adapter and the precabled wiring blocks (88BW1-25C or 88BW1-75C) to obtain ten multiples.
+- 3.27 More than five multiples of a given feature can be provided, when required, using one of the following methods: - (a) Use a KS-19252,L2 (PCP) bridging adapter and the precabled wiring blocks (88BW1-25C or 88BW1-75C) to obtain ten multiples.
 Refer to Section 461-200-101 for information on the bridging adapter. - (b) If the need for additional multiples is known at the time the blocks are cabled, 15 multiples can be provided using an 88BW1-75 wiring block and placing the cable end in all 15 index strips. - (c) Where additions require more multiples than available, use one of the multiples to jumper to an unused or added wiring block.
 The jumpers should originate in the last appearance of the initial wiring block and terminate in the index strips of the new wiring block.

-Fig. 25-Removing Cross-Connect Wire
+Fig. 26-Removing Cross-Connect Wire